 Robert Yates was my late mother’s first cousin.
 Mom’s mother was Gert; Gert’s brother was Ernie Yates, who married Charlotte Berman.
 They had four children: Raymond, born November 17, 1937, which I only know because it’s 10 years to the day after my mom; Frances, who was born January 1940; Donald, who was born in 1943; and Robert, the baby of the family, born in 1946.

-Our family went down to NYC at least a couple times a year, and Charlotte and her brood came up to Binghamton.
-Since Robert was only seven years older than I, I felt more a natural kinship with him with than his older siblings.
+Our family went down to NYC at least twice a year, and Charlotte and her brood came up to Binghamton.
+Since Robert was only seven years older than I, I felt more a natural kinship with him than his older siblings.

 My father arranged the flowers for Robert’s wedding to a woman named Audrey, and possibly other Yates weddings.
 Robert and Audrey had a son, Aaron, who you can see below on my sister Leslie’s lap, as Robert looks on.
 Unfortunately, Aaron was murdered on the streets of New York City when he was 18, the details of which I’ve never been privy to.